johnnymayodev/Pixel-Puzzle/README.md

      - The player has a limited number of guesses to guess the image
    - Hard mode
      - There are no hints at all
+2. Input Verification
+   - Utilize synonyms list from WordsAPI to check if user's input is acceptable

 ### Priority 2